tinacms/tina.io/content/docs/concepts/sidebar.md

 }
 ```

-<tip>_Note:_ This is an intermediate workaround that we plan on enhancing further to extract Tina code during production builds.</tip>
+> _Note:_ This is an intermediate workaround that we plan on enhancing further to extract Tina code during production builds.

 ## Customizing the Sidebar Theme